Skip to content

 Do you service residential refrigerators or home freezers?

-No. This service request line is exclusively for commercial refrigeration equipment — walk-in coolers, walk-in freezers, restaurant and grocery refrigeration, ice machines, prep tables, reach-ins, and cold storage systems.
+No. This service request website is exclusively for commercial refrigeration equipment — walk-in coolers, walk-in freezers, restaurant and grocery refrigeration, ice machines, prep tables, reach-ins, and cold storage systems.
 Residential refrigerators, home freezers, residential ice makers, and home appliances are out of scope.
 Please contact a residential appliance repair company for those needs.

 My walk-in cooler or freezer just failed and I have product at risk — what should I do?